Javi Marroquin’s Bombshell Fight With Fiance Lauren Comeau: Kailyn Lowry Talks ‘Leaking Info’ About Javi

 “Even though I’ve said things in the past, it’s not my place to comment on their relationship or issues.
 I wish him the best whether they’re together or not,” Kailyn told the site.

-Kailyn Lowry will appear on the new season of Teen Mom 2 which is set to air Tuesday September 10 on MTV.
+Kailyn Lowry will appear on the new season of Teen Mom 2, which is set to air Tuesday, September 10, on MTV.
 In the past, Javi Marroquin has also appeared on the show despite being divorced from Kail.
-However, Javi reportedly did not film for Season 9B of the show and will not be on the new season when it airs next month.
+However, Javi reportedly did not film for Season 9B of the show, and will not be on the new season when it airs next month.